A Review of My Experience with the

 Even with all of the videos and the reduced commissions and the free trading platforms don't expect to be a successful trader any time soon.
 Those are just tools and just as it takes a craftsman years to learn how to get the most from his tools it takes years to find your trading style, to find what strategies and what underlyings work best for you.
 Be patient and trade and try different strategies and trade and try different underlyings and trade and trade and trade.
 Learn how the different options strategies act under different market conditions and see how the different underlyings (indexs vs. ETFs vs. stocks) react to different market forces.
 It can get very disheartening at times, especially when the markets insist on moving up for long periods of time as they have been (when you sell call spreads you don't want the underlying to go up, and you sell call spreads because they have higher prices and higher probabilities than comparable put spreads).
-But hang in there and, very slowly, light bulbs will start to come on and things will start clicking and markets will start flattening and you'll start to make money on a more consistent basis.
+But hang in there and, very slowly, light bulbs will start to come on and things will start clicking and eventually markets will start flattening and you'll start to make money on a more consistent basis.

 The Best Trading Book

 Trading In The Zone was recommended by a presenter during one of the free Investools workshops and it was probably the most valuable piece of information I gained by attending.
 It is the best trading book I've ever read.
 It isn't about strategy selection or chosing underlyings or analyzing charts or anything else you find in 99% of the books on trading.
 It's about how our preconceived notions and the behaviors we were raised with can actually sabotage our success as traders.
 It will help you see why you're making the mistakes you're making.
 It will help you see the markets from new perspective, a prespective every trader needs in order to succeed.
 There's a reason it's still one of the most highly-ranked trading books on Amazon, and made Amazon's Best Books of 2014 list, even though it was released 14 yearsago.